jumacro/PromisedREST/README.md

-# Promise Rest
+# IP Rest

 ## Overview

-This is a boilerplate to create a RESTful Api with Nodejs, Express 4, ES6, Mongoose, MongoDB using Bluebird Promise.
+This is the REST API for Istanbul Pazarlari - A ecommerce portal.
 We have used yarn over npm.
 We have used Passport.js for Authentication.